-Public Service Information Technology is for technical IT managers and non-technical (non-IT) managers and senior executive leaders.
-Not only will the Chief Information Officer, the IT Director, and the IT Manager find this book invaluable to running an effective IT unit, the Chief Financial Officer, the HR Director, and functional managers will understand their roles to cooperate with the technical team.
-Every manager involved at all levels of the organization has a small yet consequential role to play in developing and managing an IT system.
-With practical guidelines and worksheets provided in the book, both the functional team and the technical team will be able to engage collaboratively to produce a high-quality computer-based information system that everyone involved can be proud to use for several years and that can deliver an effective and timely public program to citizens.
+This book is for technical IT managers and non-technical (non-IT) managers and senior executive leaders.
+Not only will the Chief Information Officer, the IT Director, and the IT Manager find this book invaluable to running an effective IT unit, the Chief Financial Officer, the HR Director, and functional managers will understand their roles in conjunction with the technical team.
+Every manager at all levels of the organization has a small yet consequential role to play in developing and managing an IT system.
+With practical guidelines and worksheets provided in the book, both the functional team and the technical team will be able to engage collaboratively to produce a high-quality computer-based information system that everyone involved can be proud to use for many years and that can deliver an effective and timely public program to citizens.